 What is a Surety Bond?

-The Obligee: The party requiring the Bond
+The Obligee: The party requiring the bond (usually your state government)

-The Surety: The backer of the bond
+The Surety: The company that backs the bond financially

 How Do Surety Bonds Work?